samyakbhuta/wordchain/README.md

 #### Each letter in the word has weighted point units ####
 Here, each letter has it's own points, much like the game of Scrabble.

-Wordchains games with ranged vocab
+Wordchain games with ranged vocab
 ----------------------------------
 Well, here the players agree to use the words only of certain type or from perticular domain.
 E.g. only the cities of the word.